Taiyo Yuden: Recording media

 Taiyo Yuden positioned its blank media as a premium product which offered reliability, compatibility and peace of mind; the "Made in Japan" branding for That's media was chosen to symbolise quality differences in a graphic way, as consumers struggled to understand the difference in technology.

-In October 2008 Taiyo Yuden partnered with JVC to form JVC Advanced Media as a marketing plan to distribute Taiyo Yuden media globally under the JVC brand name.
+In October 2008, Taiyo Yuden partnered with JVC to form JVC Advanced Media as a marketing plan to distribute Taiyo Yuden media globally under the JVC brand name.

 Taiyo Yuden has also developed the Autostrategy technology, a learning mode for DVD burners, for Plextor.

-In mid-2015, Taiyo Yuden announced its intention to withdraw from the optical media business (including CD-R, DVD-R and BD-R) by December of that year.
+In mid-2015, Taiyo Yuden announced its plans to withdraw from the optical media business (including CD-R, DVD-R and BD-R) by December of that year.
 Taiyo Yuden sold its disc manufacturing patents and equipment to CMC Magnetics, and today the media is manufactured by CMC under the CMC Pro brand.

 DVD media codes

 DVD media manufactured by Taiyo Yuden have the following media codes: